meta-rti/Basic-Video-Call/Group-Video/OpenVideoCall-macOS/guide.md

 ### Create the MainViewController Class Extension

-The `MainViewController` extension contains methods to load the Wuji RTC engine and manage UI navigation.
+The `MainViewController` extension contains methods to load the Meta RTC engine and manage UI navigation.

 ``` Swift
 private extension MainViewController {